metaflow-ai/blog/sparse-coding/Readme.md

 Obviously, the more neurons you need to observe to detect what feature has been encoded, the more complex it will be to decode information.

 #### Sum up
-(N: total numbers of neurons, d: average density of activations, we simplify the behavior of neurons as activated or not)
+(N: total numbers of neurons, d: average density of activations, we simplify the behaviour of neurons as activated or not)

 |            | Local code | Sparse code | Dense code |
 |------------|------------|-------------|------------|